foreveryone1/ObsidianNotes/Resources/bestiary/mm/Adult Black Dragon.md

 #### Queen of Evil Dragons
 Tiamat the Dragon Queen is the chief deity of evil dragonkind.
 She dwells on Avernus, the first layer of the Nine Hells.
 As a lesser god, Tiamat has the power to grant spells to her worshipers, though she is loath to share her power.
 She epitomizes the avarice of evil dragons, believing that the multiverse and all its treasures will one day be hers and hers alone.
 Tiamat is a gigantic dragon whose five heads reflect the forms of the chromatic dragons that worship her-black, blue, green, red, and white.
 She is a terror on the battlefield, capable of annihilating whole armies with her five breath weapons, her formidable spellcasting, and her fearsome claws.
-Tiamat's most hated enemy is Bahamut the Platinum Dragon, with whom she shares control of the faith of dragonkind.
+Tiamat's most hated enemy is Bahamut the Platinum #dragon , with whom she shares control of the faith of dragonkind.
 She also holds a special enmity for Asmodeus, who long ago stripped her of the rule of Avernus and who continues to curb the Dragon Queen's power.
 True dragons are winged reptiles of ancient lineage and fearsome power.
 They are known and feared for their predatory cunning and greed, with the oldest dragons accounted as some of the most powerful creatures in the world.
 Dragons are also magical creatures whose innate power fuels their dreaded breath weapons and other preternatural abilities.
 Many creatures, including wyverns and dragon turtles, have draconic blood.
 However, true dragons fall into the two broad categories of chromatic and metallic dragons.
 The black, blue, green, red, and white dragons are selfish, evil, and feared by all.
 The brass, bronze, copper, gold, and silver dragons are noble, good, and highly respected by the wise.
 Though their goals and ideals vary tremendously, all true dragons covet wealth, hoarding mounds of coins and gathering gems, jewels, and magic items.
 Dragons with large hoards are loath to leave them for long, venturing out of their lairs only to patrol or feed.